 Listening Habits Survey

 Learn how your students or children respond when sound is too loud.
 With a reward at the end, challenge everyone to use the survey template to learn about their listening habits.
-Through breakout brainstorm sessions, add additional questions.
+Through breakout brainstorming sessions, add additional questions.
 Increase excitement by having students survey family members, friends, and neighbors.
+If you are the parent, consider filling one out from your observations of your child.

 Developers of the educational website, Dangerous Decibels, provide classroom programs.
 In 2013, Dangerous Decibels was presented the Safe-in-Sound Innovation Award from The National Institute for Occupational Safety and Health (NIOSH) and the National Hearing Conservation Association (NHCA).